Priyanshu-Maikhuri/mytube/README.md

 # MyTube React Application

-Bingewatch videos from favorite creators
+Bingewatch videos from favorite creators.\
-This project has been deployed [here](https://github.com/facebook/create-react-app).
+This project has been deployed [here](https://mytube-application.netlify.app/).

 ## Available Scripts